 They want your trust.

 This is why they've come to you.
 You demonstrate your faith in them by treating them as intelligent but inexperienced beings.
 Don’t italicize or capitalize words because your readers aren’t smart enough to discern which words are important.
 Avoid adverbs and don’t employ repetition because doing so makes your readers feel stupid.
 That is the opposite of what your readers want from you.
 They crave healthy, living sentences filled with color and description.
 The images they conjure from reading your words fill the voids in their empty but bright minds.

 "Gary paid the waiter."

 Where did I find this example?
-When I was self-editing one of my stories recently I came across the four-word sentence.
+I came across the four-word sentence when I was self-editing one of my stories.
 My first thought was the computer had typed it out on its own.
 I cursed myself for being a terrible writer and replaced the sentence with the passage shown above.
 Someday I’ll write real sentences.

-As parents, don't we want to help our children, according to their talents and ambitions, achieve their maximum potential and success?
+As parents, don't we want to inspire our children, showing them all possibilities according to their talents and ambitions, and helping them achieve their maximum potential and success?

-This is the same help we give our readers.
-They want to live in a new, comfortable, spacious world.
+This is what great literature provides.
+This is what we can give our readers.
+They want to live in a new, comfortable, secure, understandable, and spacious world.
 Let's help them get there.